nascenticity/munia/@Notes/Session Prep & Notes/Fate Core Cheat Sheet.md

 ### Stress
 - Stress is automatically reset once the combat is over and the characters have time to rest
 ### Consequences
-- To heal a consequence, succeed at an overcome action related to the healing process
+- To heal a consequence, succeed at an overcome action {using some skill} related to the healing process
 	- Mild - Fair (+2) difficulty
 	- Moderate - Great (+4) difficulty
 	- Severe - Fantastic (+6) difficulty